 Many parents that consider sending their students to the University of Oklahoma find that it makes sense to invest in a home for them.
 Their kids do not need to make multiple moves while at OU which makes parents feel comfortable.

-Norman Real Estate Stats and Trends for the week of April 14th, 2014: homes priced around $147,469 compared to $209,114 the previous week, showing a decrease of less than -42%.
-For Sunday, April 20th, the current national mortgage rate for a 30 year fixed mortgage is 4.32%; the 15 year fixed rate is at 3.36%.
-For a loan larger than conventional conforming loans, or 'jumbo' loan, the 30 year rate is 4.65%, while the 15 year jumbo rate currently is at 4.08%.
+Norman Real Estate Stats and Trends for the week of September 1st, 2014: homes priced around $207,065 compared to $207,065 the previous week, to remain steady with no change in listing price.
+For Tuesday, September 2nd, the current national mortgage rate for a 30 year fixed mortgage is 4.06%; the 15 year fixed rate is at 3.17%.
+For a loan larger than conventional conforming loans, or 'jumbo' loan, the 30 year rate is 4.62%, while the 15 year jumbo rate currently is at 3.67%.
 You can calculate your mortgage rate with our mortgage calculators.
 Get local info and homes for sale in Norman OK.
 View active real estate listings for different types of properties including new homes, houses for sale, foreclosures, short sales, and price reduced listings.
 Find information and property resources including prices of recently sold homes, neighborhood information, crime stats, home values, and schools in Norman to help you find the best home!